TalkBank Ethology Data: Field Recordings of Vervet Monkey Calls

 Data

-There are 60 audio files (approximately 5 GB), containing approximately 30 hours of recordings.
+There are 60 audio files totaling 33 hours (approximately 5 GB).
 All of the audio files are in the Microsoft WAV format with the sampling frequency of 22,050 Hz.
-A sample audio file may be found here.

 There are 60 annotation files containing approximately 1,270 annotations of selected audio files in the distributions.
-All of the annotation files are tab-separated table files without a header, and use the UNIX-style newline ( ).
-A sample annotation may be found here.
+All of the annotation files are tab-separated table files without a header and use the UNIX-style newline ( ).

 Updates